Minneapolis–Saint Paul: Print

-The Twin Cities have two major daily newspapers: the Star Tribune and the Saint Paul Pioneer Press.
+The Twin Cities have two major daily newspapers: The Minnesota Star Tribune and the Saint Paul Pioneer Press.
 The Minnesota Daily serves the University of Minnesota's Twin Cities campus and surrounding neighborhoods.
 There is one general-interest neighborhood weekly newspaper still in the cities: The East Side Review, devoted to the 90,000 residents in St. Paul's eastern third.
 Other weekly papers are devoted to specific audiences/demographics, including (until 2020) City Pages.

 Television

 The region is the 15th-largest television market, according to Nielsen Media Research.
-Three duopolies exist in the Twin Cities: Twin Cities PBS operates KTCA and KTCI, Hubbard Broadcasting (built by Stanley E. Hubbard) owns ABC affiliate KSTP-TV and independent station KSTC-TV, and Fox Television Stations operates Fox owned-and-operated station KMSP-TV and MyNetworkTV O&O WFTC.
-Diversified from radio, KSTP-TV became the first TV channel to air in the region with a show reaching 3,000 sets in 1948, and the 17th station to broadcast in the U.S.
+Three duopolies exist in the Twin Cities: Twin Cities PBS operates KTCA and KTCI (channels 2.1 and 2.4), Saint Paul-based Hubbard Broadcasting (founded by Stanley E. Hubbard) owns ABC affiliate KSTP-TV (channel 5) and independent station KSTC-TV (channel 5.2), and Fox Television Stations operates Fox owned-and-operated station KMSP-TV (channel 9) and MyNetworkTV O&O WFTC (channel 9.2).
+Diversified from radio, KSTP-TV was the first television station to operate in the region and the 17th to sign on in the U.S., initially reaching 3,000 sets when Hubbard signed on the station in April 1948.

-The only station with its main studios in Minneapolis is CBS O&O WCCO, while Saint Paul hosts KSTP/KSTC, KTCA/KTCI, and CW affiliate WUCW.
-NBC affiliate KARE has a broadcasting complex in suburban Golden Valley.
-KMSP is in suburban Eden Prairie.
-For much of the last two decades, WCCO and KARE have shared in having the most popular evening newscasts in the area.
-On the other end, KSTP has struggled to maintain ratings on its news programs.
-KMSP has had a 9 o'clock newscast since at least the early 1990s, when it was an independent channel.
+Two local television stations in the area operate their main studios in Minneapolis: CBS O&O WCCO-TV (channel 4) and CW affiliate WUCW (channel 23, owned by Sinclair Broadcast Group).
+Saint Paul is home to KSTP/KSTC and KTCA/KTCI.
+The other major television stations are based in nearby suburban areas: NBC affiliate KARE (channel 11, owned by Tegna) operates a broadcasting complex in Golden Valley, while KMSP/WFTC operates from a facility in Eden Prairie.

+For much of the last two decades, WCCO and KARE have had the most popular evening newscasts in the area, while KSTP has struggled to maintain decent ratings on its news programs.
+Since becoming an independent station in 1979, after losing the ABC affiliation to KSTP in a three-station affiliation swap that resulted in NBC moving from KSTP to then-independent WTCN (now KARE), KMSP has carried a nightly prime time newscast (originally airing at 9:30 p.m. before moving to 9:00 p.m. upon trading time slots with the now-canceled Independent Network News in 1982).
+It remained the top-rated newscast in the 9:00 hour long after it gained competition from then-Fox affiliate WFTC (which launched a standalone news department in April 2001, later absorbed into KMSP's existing news operation after Fox acquired both stations that year from Clear Channel Television and United Television, respectively) and independent KSTC (which began airing a newscast produced by sister station KSTP in 2001).

 Communities in the region have their own public, educational, and government access (PEG) cable television channels.
 One, the Metro Cable Network, is available on channel 6 on cable systems across the seven-county region.